We are all in the plague

 All of which is to say: at the back of my mind when teaching the book was the sense that the histories of Algeria and South Africa resemble each other in some ways, even as their paths out of colonialism and white minority rule were in another sense diametrically opposite.
 In one case a suspended revolution and negotiated settlement; in another an eight-year war of liberation, one of the most violent and brutal of all the decolonial conflicts, in which between 400 000 and 1,5 million people lost their lives.

-In South Africa, a project of national reconciliation, based on the assumption that erstwhile victims and beneficiaries of apartheid were ‘condemned to live together’ (Camus’s phrase).
+In South Africa, a project of national reconciliation, based on the assumption that erstwhile victims and beneficiaries of apartheid were ‘condemned to live together’ (a phrase from Camus’s 1955 ‘Letter to an Algerian Militant’, Aziz Kessous).
 In north Africa, virtually the entire population of French Algerians was ejected from African soil by the FLN government which took power in 1962, and warned the pieds noirs that they could leave either by ‘la valise ou le cercueil’ (the suitcase or the coffin).
 The events of the war, one notorious for torture, atrocity, spiralling violence, reprisals and the targeting of civilians on both sides, had by that time made any notion of reconciliation unthinkable.

 ‘The extent and degree of atrocities on both sides, carried out on men, women and children alike, makes sickening reading’, writes Robert Young, translator of Fanon: ‘Violence, in many ways, is too clean and cerebral a word, too surrounded with the dignity of philosophical conceptualization, to describe the raging, sadistic and sickening butchery of what went on in Algeria.’